JayaswalPrateek/MyCSnotesForME/Cpp.md

 - if `int A[] = {1, 2, 3, 4, 5};` and
 - `for (int x : A)`
 	`cout << x;`
-- `for (auto x : A)` where the compiler takes care of the data type of x.
+- `for (auto x : A)` where the compiler takes care of the data type of x
-- changing the value of x doesn't change the array element because x is a copy.
+- changing the value of x doesn't change the array element because x is a copy
 	- To avoid this you can used `int &x : A` instead of `int x : A`
+	- `auto &x : A` is also allowed